-On Sunday, October 5, the Sentinels gathered in many squares around the country to hold one of their usual vigils.
+On Sunday 5th of October, the Sentinels gathered in many squares around the country to hold one of their usual vigils.
 LGBT associations and left-wing movements were obviously not too happy about that, so they also showed up to demonstrate against the Sentinels.
-Some violent confrontations resulted in Trento (where two Sentinels were hospitalized), Turin, Naples, and Bologna, where demonstrators clashed with the neo-Fascist party Forza Nuova.
-In Venice, two men kissed in front of the Sentinels and, according to a local newspaper, "could now be accused of a 'unauthorized demonstration.’”

-In Bergamo, a city in northern Italy, a young man showed up and stood in front of the Sentinels wearing an Illinois Nazi outfit from The Blues Brothers and an armband with the symbol used by Chaplin in The Great Dictator while holding a copy of Mein Kampf and a cardboard sign that read, “Illinois Nazis stand with the Sentinels.”
+In Bergamo – a city in Northern Italy – a young man showed up and stood in front of the Sentinels wearing an Illinois Nazi outfit and an armband with the symbol used by Chaplin in The Great Dictator, while also holding a copy of Mein Kampf and a cardboard that read: “Illinois Nazis stand with the Sentinels.”

 Standing Sentinels in Milan.
 Photo by Zoe Casati

 That man was Giampietro Belotti, a 29-year-old student at the University of Brescia.
-His satirical one-man protest was not welcomed by the Sentinels and the police, who took him to the police station.
-Ironically, Belotti could now be charged with "apology for fascism" (a crime under Italian law).
+His satirical idea was not welcomed by the Sentinels and the Special Operations Division [DIGOS], who identified Belotti before taking him to the police station.
+Ironically, Belotti could now be charged with apology for fascism (a crime, according to Italian law).

-I called Belotti to talk about his close encounter with the Sentinels and the cops.
+I called Belotti, with some astonishment, to talk about his close encounter with the Sentinels and the cops.

 VICE: Where did the idea of dressing up as an Illinois Nazi come from?